cmu-sei/kaiju/README.md

     locate the JSON file you wish to import.
     More extensive usage documentation can be found in Ghidra's `Help > Contents` menu when using the tool.

-### GhiHorn
-A horn encoder for Ghidra version 10.1+.

-You can launch the plugin by pressing `CTRL-G` or selecting GhiHorn from the CERT menu.

 ### Command-line "Headless" Mode